 What You Stand to Lose if Convicted of a Crime in Washington State

-Vancouver, WA defense attorneys fighting to protect more than your freedom
+Vancouver, WA defense attorneys fighting to protect you from the collateral damage of a conviction

 Every criminal case is frightening.
 Most crimes, even for a first conviction, can result in mandatory time in prisons.
 Prisons are rough places.
 You have no freedom.
 You have to live with people who are longtime criminals.
 You’re under constant watch.